amigos-dev/aws-step-activity/README.md

-# diffusion-worker
+# aws-step-activity
-A Python application that runs as an AWS Step Function activity worker and processes Stable Diffusion jobs
+A Python package and commandline tool that makes it easy to build activity workers for AWS step function state machines.